cyphar/cyphar.com/doc/published/linux-user-macbook-experience.md

 2. Unification.
 One of the few benefits you have of having an uncustomisable system is that the entire system is (by definition) one unit and can work seamlessly together.
 While I don't like the lack of configuration, I do like how things like `open` and [f.lux][flux] just work out of the box.
-Linux does have `xdg-open`, but my experience with it has always been quite dodgy.
+GNU/Linux does have `xdg-open`, but my experience with it has always been quite dodgy.

 3. Pretty nice font rendering.
-I must admit that getting crisp fonts in Linux has always been a bit of a pain.
+I must admit that getting crisp fonts in GNU/Linux has always been a bit of a pain.
 That said, for terminal work I like pixelated fonts like [dina][dina-font] (unfortunately, that doesn't work for high pixel density screens like this Macbook).
-Chrome fonts looks very crisp under OS X, and I've had people tell me that my font rendering under Linux is absolute crap.
+Chrome fonts looks very crisp under OS X, and I've had people tell me that my font rendering under GNU/Linux is absolute crap.

 [flux]: https://justgetflux.com/
 [dina-font]: https://www.donationcoder.com/Software/Jibz/Dina/